javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-function-expressions/article.md

 }*!*;*/!*
 ```

-The answer is simple:
-- There's no need for `;` at the end of code blocks and syntax structures that use them like `if { ... }`, `for {  }`, `function f { }` etc.
-- A Function Expression is used inside the statement: `let sayHi = ...;`, as a value.
-It's not a code block, but rather an assignment.
-The semicolon `;` is recommended at the end of statements, no matter what the value is.
-So the semicolon here is not related to the Function Expression itself, it just terminates the statement.
+The answer is simple: a Function Expression is created here as `function(…) {…}` inside the assignment statement: `let sayHi = …;`.
+The semicolon `;` is recommended at the end of the statement, it's not a part of the function syntax.

+The semicolon would be there for a simpler assignment, such as `let sayHi = 5;`, and it's also there for a function assignment.
 ````

 ## Callback functions